New Federal SNAP Work Requirements Take Effect in South Carolina

 Read More

-Infant Safely Surrendered in Georgetown County Under Safe Haven Act
+Infant Safely Surrendered in Spartanburg County Under Safe Haven Act

-Officials with Tidelands Waccamaw Community Hospital in Georgetown County recently accepted an infant safely surrendered under Daniel’s Law, the state’s Safe Haven for Abandoned Babies Act, on Monday, May 5, 2025.
+Dec.
+3, 2025- Officials with Prisma Health Greer Memorial Hospital recently accepted an infant safely surrendered under Daniel’s Law, the state’s Safe Haven for Abandoned Babies Act, on Sunday, November 30, 2025.
+This is the third, unrelated safe surrender of an infant in the Upstate in the last month.

 Read More